Strategies to Regulate Your Nervous System After Trauma

 • 5-4-3-2-1 Method: Identify five things you can see, four things you can touch, three things you can hear, two things you can smell, and one thing you can taste.
 This exercise helps anchor you to the present moment.
 This one can double for hypoarousal as well.

 • Physical Grounding: Press your feet firmly into the ground or hold onto a textured object.
 Focus on the physical sensations to bring your attention back to the present.
+Sometime body awareness isn't pleasant for trauma survivors, in this case it can be helpful to ground using visual or other sensory anchors.

 • Box Breathing: Inhale for a count of four, hold your breath for four, exhale for four, and hold again for four.
 This rhythmic breathing helps regulate your heart rate and calm your mind.